lzd19981105/Falcon/README.md

 <details>
   <summary>Installation (click to expand)</summary>
+You can use the following script to install the environment：

 ```bash
 conda create -n falon python=3.10
 conda activate falcon
 pip install -r requirements.txt
 ```
+Optionally, we also provide a Docker image in [here](https://modelscope.cn/models/OpenGVLab/InternVL2-1B) for fast deployment of the environment.
 </details>

 <details>